-(Preceding page: An aerial view of Ypres, taken towards the end of 1916: it is described as the 'Ville morte'. - from Illustration)
+(Right: An aerial view of Ypres, taken towards the end of 1916: it is described as the 'Ville morte'. - from Illustration)

-Then on October 8, after having served in Belgium for some ten weeks, the Newfoundland Battalion would be ordered to return south and was transported back into France, and back into the area of - and the...
-First Battle of - the Somme.
+Then on October 8, after having served in Belgium for some ten weeks, the Newfoundland Battalion would be ordered to return south and was transported back into France, and back into the area of - and the battle of - the Somme.

-Just four days after his unit's return to France from Belgium, on October 12 of 1916, the 1st Battalion of the Newfoundland Regiment had again been ordered to the offensive; it was at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.
+Four days after that above-cited return to France, on October 12, 1916, the 1st Battalion of the Newfoundland Regiment had again been ordered to the offensive; it was at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.